 DISCUSSION OVERVIEW

 Recently I was struck with a situation which reminded me that humans seem to stubbornly hold on to old ideas and to deny new or opposing evidence.
-They hold onto beliefs as if they are true, often simply because that is what they started with and repeated until they "felt" true.
+(A very good book on this is The Believing Brain, by Michael Shermer.)
+Human, if not applying thinking skills, tend to hold onto beliefs as if they are true, often simply because that is what they started with and repeated until they "felt" true.
 (The classic "I just KNOW it is true!" (in their gut or because of their intuition or whatever, using "thinking errors" where they are not based on facts or thorough reasoning.)
 They instead selectively seek and/or reinterpret and slant toward evidence that supports their conclusions.

 It is vital to life that we be adaptive and always improving to a higher level of living.
 Those who believe with so much certainty and fixedness are forever doomed to repeat the past, over and over and over and over.